payrollhero/pdf_tempura/README.md

 ##### Using default options
-You may use two methods to set default options for your text and other fields
+You may use the with_default_options method to set a context for options for all further method calls within the block
 - **with_default_options**: Sets the default options for all items within the block

 ```ruby